 Whenever calculating your retirement prospect, there are two important issues to consider: withdrawals and emergencies.
 Essentially, will you have enough money to replace your income?
 And will that leave you with enough flexibility to pay for a sudden expense?

-The rule of thumb for figuring all this out is that you should expect to replace 80% of your working income while in retirement.
-You generally need less money than when you were working because you have fewer responsibilities and expenses, plus you aren’t contributing to a retirement fund anymore.
+The rule of thumb is that you should expect to replace 80% of your working income while in retirement.
+You generally need less money than when you were working because you have fewer responsibilities and expenses.
+Plus, you aren’t contributing to a retirement fund anymore.

 So an 80% target should give you the same degree of spending power and emergency flexibility that you have right now.

-For example, let’s say you made $150,000 per year during your working life; we’ll assume a higher-income household since you have saved up $6 million.
+For example, let’s say you made $150,000 per year during your working life, assuming a higher-income household since you’ve saved up $6 million.
 You would want to plan for a retirement account that can generate $120,000 per year throughout your retirement (80% of $150,000).

-Even without returns of any kind, just coasting on principal, a $6 million portfolio can pay you $120,000 per year for 50 years.
-For someone who retires at 55, that will give you retirement savings to live until you’re 105 years old and this is even before we account for Social Security.
+Even without investment returns of any kind, just coasting on principal, a $6-million portfolio can pay you $120,000 per year for 50 years.
+For someone who retires at 55, that will give you retirement savings to live until you’re 105 years old.
+This is even before we account for Social Security.

 As you get older, once you hit your 90s perhaps, you might want to begin economizing a little bit, but otherwise this is a very comfortable amount of money.
 Of course, there are two more issues to consider: lifestyle and returns.